SwiftERM Hyper-personalisation for ecommerce email marketing

 By organising data into natural groupings (or clusters) you can discover the behavioural triggers that incentivised your best customers to make their first purchase.

-Once you’ve taken a look at your beautiful results, you should be trying to replicate this behaviour with your prospective customers in order to turn them into first-time purchasers.
+Once you’ve taken a look at your beautiful results, you should be trying to replicate this behaviour with your prospective customers to turn them into first-time purchasers.

 5. Improve output from customer support